ying-teaching/python-book/docs/ch08_exception/notes/exception.md

 except:
     error = sys.exc_info()[0] # to get error info
     print(f'Unexpected error: {error}')

 ```

 ## `else` and `finally`

 In addition to catching exception, you want to run some statements for two scenarios:

-- if there is no exception: for example, write to a file only if there is no exceptions.
+- if there is no exception: for example, write to success message only if there is no exceptions.
 - regardless of exception raised or not: it is very common that you want to do some cleanup tasks regardless no matter an exception is raised or not.
 For example, you should always close a file after use.

 ```python
 try: